centria/console/docs/part0.md

 Open the graphical file browser.
 In ubuntu, open the application called "Files", or write the command **nautilus** and press <kbd>ENTER</kbd>.
 In Windows write **explorer.exe** instead.
 In MacOS, open finder and press the keys **Shift + Cmd + H**.

 You should now be in your _home folder_.
 The home folder holds all the personal files and folders of a user.
-If you are using one of the department's computers, the contents of your home folders are the same regardless of which physical computer you are using.
-This is because the contents are fetched from elsewhere.
 If you are using your personal computer, the home folder only includes the files on that physical computer.

 If using Windows Subsystem for Linux (or Ubuntu application), note that your Linux home is different than Windows home.
 If you need to access files or folders in your Windows home navigate to /mnt/c/Users/username (using cd /mnt/c/Users/username).
 Also note that most of the time directory ~ will refer to your Linux home